 The Red Desert Complex is comprised of Antelope Hills, Crooks Mountain, Green Mountain, Lost Creek and Stewart Creek herd management areas (HMAs).
 The complex covers 753,000 acres.
 The BLM states that only 480-724 wild hoses can live in the area and plans to remove 2,400 in the largest single removal operation in history.
 Forage allocations for domestic livestock exceed wild horses by more than 35:1.
 Habitat is rapidly fracturing as the area is rich in natural resources, including coal, oil, natural gas, coalbed methane, and minerals such as uranium drawing rapidly increasing intrusion.
+(More than this number have been removed under a single plan with repeated removals every3 or 3 years.
+But never in one roundup.)

 It should be noted that Wyoming Stock Growers Association, Wyoming Farm Bureau Federation appear on William Perry Pendley’s 17-page recusal list.
 In litigation against wild horses Pendley was directly involved.
 Pendley, as an attorney for the Mountain States Legal Foundation (MSLF is on the 17-page recusal list) represented the Wyoming Stock Growers Association (also on the recusal list).
 The case lost as it represented a programmatic challenge to force inaccurate definitions of the law into practice.
 The 10th Circuit Court of Appeals upheld a lower court’s 2015 ruling that the state could not compel the BLM to remove wild horses from federal land unless the agency itself determined such action was necessary.
 (Same type of case was brought in Nevada and that case lost as well).
 The year on this case was 2016, just prior to the change in administrations.
 Yet, Pendley continued his relationship with these entities and, with the agency under his direction, is accomplishing the goals of his former clients.)